-At year-end 2018 the Bank's common equity Tier 1 (CET1) amounted to ISK 171bn as compared to ISK 176bn at year-end 2017.
-The main factors contributing to the decrease in CET1 are the ISK 13.0bn dividend payment disbursed in March 2018 offset by an ISK 10.6bn profit for the year.
-In addition, the implementation of IFRS 9 at 1 January 2018 decreased the CET1 capital by ISK 2.5bn.
-The Bank's Tier 2 capital increased to ISK 16bn from ISK 11bn during the year.
-In August 2018, the Bank issued an SEK 500m Tier 2 bond at a spread of STIBOR +250bp.
-This was the Bank's second Tier 2 bond issue.
-For further information regarding the Bank's subordinated loans see Note 38 in the Consolidated Financial Statements.
-The implementation of IFRS 9 decreased the Tier2 capital because all credit risk adjustments are now considered to be specific and therefore there are no general credit risk adjustments eligible as Tier 2 capital.
+At year-end 2019 the Bank's common equity Tier 1 (CET1) amounted to ISK 176bn as compared to ISK 171bn at year-end 2018.
+The main factors contributing to the increase in CET1 is the ISK 8.5bn profit for the year offset by an ISK 5.3bn dividend payment disbursed in March 2019.
+The Bank's Tier 2 capital increased from ISK 16bn to ISK 23bn during the year following a SEK 500m Tier 2 bond issuance, bringing it up to its target for Tier 2 capital.
+For further information regarding the Bank's subordinated loans see Note 36 in the Consolidated Financial Statements.
 A breakdown of the Bank's total capital base is shown in Exhibit 3.1.

 The Bank's minimum capital requirements, the corresponding risk exposure amount (REA) under Pillar 1 and the resulting capital ratios are shown in Exhibit 3.2.
-Details regarding the Bank's capital requirements can be found in Section 3.2.1.
+Details regarding the Bank's capital requirements can be found in Section 3.3.

-The REA increased by ISK 7 obn during the year.
-The largest increase was due to growth in the loan portfolio contributing to an ISK 69bn increase.
-Thereof, the corporate exposure class increased by ISK 61bn, of which ISK 10bn are due to depreciation of the ISK.
+The REA increased by ISK 38bn during the year.
+The largest increase was due to growth and changes in the loan portfolio contributing to an ISK 28bn increase.
+Thereof, the corporate exposure class increased by ISK 11bn.
+The implementation of IFRS 16, where the right to use assets is capitalised, contributes to an ISK 4bn increase of REA during the year.
 The main components contributing to changes in REA can be seen in Exhibit 3.3.